MurgaNS/Timesheet-Application/functional_specification.md

 ### *Non-functional requirements*

+- Administrator can see and search all reports

+- Team leader can see only his team member reports

 - Implement restrictions and procedures for checking the validity of the data.

 - Data about clients, projects and categories cannot be accessed by users who do not have the administrator role.